codeformuenster/codeformuenster.github.io/README.md

 - Add your image to `assets/img/carousel`
 - Add the filename to the `carousel_images` array in `index.md`
 - Change the `$numberOfImgs` variable in `assets/css/app.scss`

+### I want to add a project

+- Open `_data/projects.yaml`
+- Add your project in the following form

+       repositoryname
+         title: The title of the project
+         project_url: The url of the project (optional github project url will be used if missing)
+         image: the file name of the project image.
+File should be in assets/img/projects
+         showcased: true/false

+- If your project should be showcased, add an image to assets/img/projects